abi-oluwade/powershellscript/readme2.md

 ## Master PowerShell by mastering objects in the pipline:
   - Remember objects can be inputs and outputs of cmdlets.

-As a demonstration the 'psteachingtools' moudle was installed using find-module and install-module.
+As a demonstration the 'psteachingtools' module was installed using find-module and install-module.

 'Get-Module -noun vegetable' shows us the modules contains functions that all